codeunwieldy/Japanese-Sensei-Extension/Japanese-Sensei-Extension/README.md

 -------------see if mic has any input throw error to user interface if nothing is being opicked up------------------
--------------i think when i hit send rn it sends the entire text area not just the user input----------------------
+-------------i think when i hit send rn it sends the entire text area not just the user input---------------------- might be using the previouses tab to store the url

 add a subtle loading indicator for when a responce is being preoccesed by any of the apis